Tomiwalex/pearMonie/README.md

 ### Additional Notes

-The app uses the information in the server provided `https://app.beeceptor.com/mock-server/crypto-wallet-server`
+The app uses the information in the API provided `https://app.beeceptor.com/mock-server/crypto-wallet-server`

 - To sign in, use any username and password of your choice.
 This setting was configured in alignment to the api's information.